Proofs of Two Formulas of Vladeta Jovovic: Conclusion

-The author would like to thank Professor George E. Andrews for suggesting him to prove the two formulas of Vladeta Jovovic which came up during an ongoing project with him.
+\textbf{Acknowledgement:} The author would like to thank George E. Andrews for suggesting him to prove the two formulas of Vladeta Jovovic which came up during an ongoing project with him.